 Anti-Dumping and Countervailing Duties

-137. (1) The Commissioner shall on the advice of the East African Community Committee on Trade Remedies established under the Protocol-
+137. (1) The Commissioner shall on the advice of the Collection of anti-East African Community Committee on Trade Remedies countervailing duties. established under the Protocolin addition to any other duty chargeable on the respective goods.